dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-Our `hash` function deserializes passed vector of data, hashes it and places the returned hash in the same
-area where input parameter were passed.
+Our `hash` function deserializes an argument in a form of a vector of data, hashes it and places the hash in the same area where input parameter were passed.
 Return value is the length of a passed return data.
+Here we can see how much harder it is to write code when helpful host methods like `wrap_call` are not available.

 Function to be registered as host function needs to be of type `HostQuery`, which is defined as follows:
 ```rust
 pub trait HostQuery: Send + Sync + Fn(&mut [u8], u32) -> u32 {}
 ```

-Registration of a host function will look as follows:
+Registration of a host function looks as follows:
 ```rust
 vm.register_host_query("hash", hash);
 ```

-After our hash function is registered, we are able to call it from withing a contract as follows:
+After our hash function is registered, we are able to call it from within a contract as follows:
 ```rust
 #![no_std]